ene07/REACH-NFT-AUCTION-team-72/Readme.md

 ###  Interaction Introduction

-Our contract is complete and functional,we can write the frontend.
+Our contract is complete and functional, we can then write the frontend.

 Since we'll be interacting with an API to allow bidding, using a web frontend library is a better choice.
 In our case it will be React.